Sacred Heart Cathedral, New Delhi: Architecture

 The church building was designed by British architect Henry Medd, and is based on Italian architecture.
 A facade of white pillars supports the canopy, and on each side of the cathedral's entrance porch, there are circular arcaded turrets rising above the roof.
 The interior has a towering curved roof, polished stone floors and broad arches.

 Behind the marble altar in the apse is a large fresco depicting the Last Supper.
-To the left in the side chapel is a large crucifix, next to it a statue of the Virgin Mary.
+To the left in a side chapel is a large crucifix, next to it a statue of the Virgin Mary.

-The major ceremonies held at the Cathedral are Easter and Christmas.
-The most important of the festivities during Christmas is the Feast of the Holy Family of Nazareth and the Christmas Vigil Service an hour before midnight Christmas Eve.
+Church services and activities

+Masses are celebrated in the Cathedral in English, Malayalam and Hindi.
+As of July 2026 there are four clergy allocated to the Cathedral parish.

 Various cultural and social programs are also organized throughout the year.